Move on When Ready (MOWR)

 You and your high school counselor must complete and submit a MOWR program application in order to receive MOWR funding.
 The MOWR program application is typically completed on GAfutures.org and is separate from the MOWR Student Participation Agreement form and the college or university admission application.
 Students without a completed MOWR program application will be responsible for all tuition and fees resulting from their dual enrollment participation as well as for the full cost of their textbooks.
 Additional information on the MOWR program application can be found on the Application Procedure for the Move on When Ready Program page on the GAfutures website.

-Each USG college and university has a coordinator to help interested students navigate the admissions and enrollment process and to answer all of your questions about taking college courses.
-Click here to view the list of Dual Enrollment/MOWR coordinators.
+Each USG college and university has a Dual Enrollment/MOWR Coordinator to help you navigate the admissions and enrollment process and to answer all of your questions about taking college courses.